Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: Charting the Uncharted Territories

 \section{Visual SLAM: Charting the Uncharted Territories}

 In this section, we first present an overview of the state-of-the-art tracking approaches that either leverage traditional visual Simultaneous Localization and Mapping (SLAM) methods, end-to-end learning approaches, or their combination.
+Visual SLAM refers to the task of estimating a camera’s trajectory (pose) while simultaneously constructing a map of the surrounding environment, using visual input such as monocular or stereo images.
+Unlike conventional SLAM systems that may integrate additional sensors (LiDAR, IMU), Visual SLAM relies primarily on visual data and is widely used in robotics, AR/VR/XR, and IoT applications.
 We also detail our key contribution of conceptualizing and devising a taxonomy of challenges.
 The goal of analyzing the tracking methods and categorizing their challenges is to guide our evaluation of tracking approaches in~\autoref{sec:analysis}.